 If a posterior element tumor only involves segments 1 and/or 12, resection can be performed without the need for an instrumented fusion.

 Most benign primary tumors will be localized in the posterior element with variable extension into the vertebral body.

 Every case is unique.

-To illustrate the surgical principle of a posterior intralesional resection, including a significant portion of the vertebral body, we will use an L2 tumor located in segments 1–8 of the WBB classification.
+To illustrate the surgical principle of a posterior intralesional resection, we will use a C5 tumor located in segments 1–4 of the WBB classification.

 Consideration is given to using pedicle or laminar screws when doing an occiput to C2 fusion, as the starting point for pars screws often compromises the facet joint.

 Lateral mass screws vs pedicle screws (C3–C7)

 Fixation can be achieved with either lateral mass screws, pedicle screws, or a combination of the two.